-Basis for the establishment of an effective Management of Yaguas National Park II
+Basis for the establishment of effective management of Yaguas II National Park

-Conserve the biodiversity of Yaguas National Park and the continued provision of ecosystem services, in order to contribute to economic development and greater social inclusion of the native communities within the natural protected area.
+To conserve the biodiversity of Yaguas National Park and the continuous provision of ecosystem services, in order to contribute to economic development and greater social inclusion of the native communities within the protected natural area.

 Ending: